ora-io/ora-stack/packages/orap/README.md

 **.key(toKey: ToKeyFn)**
 - defines the primary key of a task based on the event values (i.e. log topics)
+- `ToKeyFn` will callback with the event values, and should return a string as the key
 - default: random hex string

 **.success(onSuccess: HandleResultFn)**